-1.6 LINKING THE MAIN THEORETICAL CONSTRUCTS IN A RESEARCH QUESTION that privatization has not only created benefits, but it has also caused fragmentation of public services, such as in electricity companies, postal and telecommunication services and national railways (Kuiper, 2014).
+1.6 LINKING THE MAIN THEORETICAL CONSTRUCTS IN A RESEARCH QUESTION

+In the Netherlands, the organization of public services has been a subject of debate between 1990 and the early 2000s (Kuiper, 2014), with politicians proposing to organize public services based on privatization, autonomy or market competition (Stellinga, 2012).
+Since then, it has been acknowledged that privatization has not only created benefits, but it has also caused fragmentation of public services, such as in electricity companies, postal and telecommunication services and national railways (Kuiper, 2014).
 For example, the use of the railway grid was split into different concessions.
 Different train operating companies could then bid to offer train services on parts of the grid.
 For travelers, this meant that public transportation became fragmented.
 Going from A to B could include the need to check in and check out electronically if the journey was operated by different train operating companies.
-These privatization steps did not necessarily improve the quality of the offered public service instead of privatization might help to deal with quality issues of fragmented public services (Kuiper, 2014).
+These privatization steps did not necessarily improve the quality of the offered public services to travelers.
+Focusing on the common interest of the public in public service instead of privatization might help to deal with quality issues of fragmented public services (Kuiper, 2014).